-Health/Wellness in relation to COVID-19: Given the COVID-19 pandemic's impact on our programs the last few summers, Timber Pointe Outdoor Center is sharing the following plan to help guide us into the summer of 2024.
-It is our intention to provide a clear outline for those planning to attend camp this summer, however, the following policies and procedures are subject to change at any time and will be reviewed/modified as needed based on authoritative sources.
-Our campers' health and safety has always been and will continue to be our highest priority.
-Please contact your Healthcare Provider to determine if overnight camp is a good fit for your camper at this time (please note you will need a Physician Release Form, just like past years).
+Health/Wellness in relation to COVID-19: Given the COVID-19 pandemic, Timber Pointe Outdoor Center is sharing the following plan to help guide us as we continue programming.
+It is our intention to provide a clear outline for those planning to attend camp, however, the following policies and procedures are subject to change at any time and will be reviewed/modified as needed based on authoritative sources.
+Your camper's health and safety has always been and will continue to be our highest priority.
+Please contact your Healthcare Provider to determine if camp is a good fit for your camper and family at this time (please note that for overnight camps only, you will need a Physician Release Form, just like past years).